top of page

 Khongor Sand Dunes

-Head to the Khongor sand dunes, which stretch out over the arid Gobi to form some of the longest sand dunes int the country.
+Head to the Khongor sand dunes (4-5 hour drive), which stretch out over the arid Gobi to form some of the longest sand dunes in the country.
 Along the way, you'll see lone gers and nomad families still living as they have for hundreds of years.
-After visiting the sand dunes, visit a camel farm where you will have the chance to take an optional camel ride (at your own risk).
+Picnic lunch.
+After visiting the sand dunes, visit a camel farm.
+Dinner and overnight in a ger camp.

 Image by Patrick Schneider